stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 * You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
 The object is pushed up to 10 feet away from you.
 It isn't pushed with enough force to cause damage.
 * You create a harmless sensory effect using air, such as causing leaves to rustle, wind to slam shutters closed, or your clothing to ripple in a breeze.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the distance that you can push a creature or object is increased by 5 feet.

 ## Magic Stone
 *Transmutation Cantrip*<br>
 **Casting Time:** 1 Action<br>